 Step 1.
 Research Web Hosting Providers

 Many web hosting providers out there specialize in speed, while other providers specialize in customer service.
 Some providers are most suitable for small business websites, and others are most suited for agencies or enterprises.
-Now, you must be doubting about how to start your research?
+Now, you must be doubting how to start your research.

 You can take your time to find out the best option.
 But the research process will show you on the right path as you proceed through every step in this guide.

 The second step in how to host a website guide is to determine the budget.
 When talking about budget, it depends on many factors such as the features you require and the kind of hosting you need.
 You must be doubting how much a web hosting cost.